 For example, you can check in to be sure the solution is working as planned.

-9. Anniversary Dates
+9. Celebrate Anniversary Dates.

 The biggest date in your customer relationship is the day the agreement was signed, so why not celebrate?

-10. Schedule a “Lunch and Listen”
+10. Schedule a “Lunch and Listen.”

 If you have the opportunity to visit a customer site, it’s a great time to listen to their needs.
 Schedule a lunch meeting with your customer and order in for everybody who’ll join the conversation.

 Then, simply listen to their concerns, take those on board, and take action.

 Knowledge is power, and continuous learning has never been more important for business than it is today.

 If you’re not quite sure what small gift will work for a customer, try sending your favorite business book.
 Bonus points when you include the audio version for those on the go!

 12. Meet Up for Coffee.